bambadiagne/ultra-api/README.md

 ## Endpoints

-- `/api/v1/user`: Register a new user
+- `/api/v1/users`: Register a new user
-- `/auth`: Log in a user
+- `/api/v1/login`: Log in a user
+- `/api/v1/logout`: Log out a user
 - `/api/v1/todos`: Get all todos for the current user
-- `/api/v1/todo/<int:id_todo>`: Get, update, or delete a specific todo
+- `/api/v1/todos/<int:id_todo>`: Get, update, or delete a specific todo

 ## Installation
-1. Clone the repository: `git clone https://github.com/yourusername/yourrepository.git`
+1. Clone the repository: `git clone https://github.com/bambadiagne/ultra-api.git`

-2. Create .env file copy .env.sample contents and change the values(if you not change it,sending mail and logging system aren't running)
+2. Create .env file copy .env.sample contents and change the values(if you not change it,sending mail and logging system aren't working)

 3. You can use the docker-compose file it's so simple but you need that Docker installed in your device
 4. You can generate data by running gen_todos.py script who uses threading and generate 100k todo rows in your db